 Voyager 1 was launched in 1977 and its mission was to study the Jovian planets, Jupiter and Saturn–which it successfully completed in 1980.
 If you do the math, Voyager 1 has been operating for 47 years now, way longer than scientists had anticipated.
 Its twin, Voyager 2 was sent to study Uranus and Neptune and just like Voyager 1, the spacecraft is still working beyond its predicted timeline.
 History was made on August 12, 2012, when Voyager 1 finally reached interstellar space (the space between stars) with Voyager 2 following in its footsteps six years later.

 The big question is, how has both Voyagers lasted for this long?
-Most of the instruments attached to both Voyagers weren’t needed for the mission after they travelled beyond the outermost planets.
+Most of the instruments attached to both Voyagers weren’t needed for the mission after they traveled beyond the outermost planets.
 With this, NASA conserved fuel by turning off these instruments and not using other equipment as well.
 In a way, it’s like how you’re given a set amount of food that’s meant to last only a week but if you figure out how to ration them off, you can make it last for two weeks.

 Since scientists didn’t know much about the outermost planets, they weren’t sure if they would detect or encounter extraterrestrials.
 To prepare for this, they placed a copper disk in both spacecraft.
 These disks contain information that the extraterrestrials may use to find out more about us, like photographs and sounds from Earth.
 It was good that they placed this disk in the spacecraft because they might encounter life in interstellar space!